Soham-2411/custom-gpt/README.md

 ## Features
 - **Frontend**: Interactive chat interface using React.
 - **Backend**: Spring Boot REST API for handling chat requests and responses.
-- **Persistence**: Messages are stored on the server for future retrieval.
 - **AI Integration**: Leverages OpenAI API for generating intelligent responses.
 - **Modern UI**: Clean and intuitive design for a seamless user experience.